spiffcow/r-bot/README.md

 # r-bot
-R-Bot is a planned CoreXY 3D printer heavily influenced by Carl Feniak's C-Bot 3D printer.
+R-Bot is a collection of modifications for Carl Feniak's C-Bot 3D printer